sghaskell/rest-storage-passwords-manager/README.md

 ![Alt text](docs/context-delete.png?raw=true)

-Alternatively, select any individual credential or multi-select using the checkbox in the header column and press the delte button.
+Alternatively, select any individual credential or select all using the checkbox in the header column and press the delte button.

 ![Alt text](docs/multi-delete.png?raw=true)